hellobard/localized-game-terms/README.md

 NOTES ON EDITING:

 Editing the CSV requires that you use UTF-8 encoding, so either edit it directly via Github or use a CSV editor that saves in the right format.
-You can always use GitHub's own editor to do the job.

 VERY IMPORTANT!
 Using MICROSOFT EXCEL will NOT work, it messes up the language encoding!